dmitry26/SampleCourierNetCore/README.md

 Courier is MassTransit's routing-slip implementation, which makes it possible to orchestrate distributed services into a business transaction.
 This sample demonstrates how to create and execute a routing slip, record routing slip events, and track transaction state using Automatonymous.

+A postman test collection can be found in the postman folder.

 **WebApi console output:**
 ![](./images/WebApi.jpg "WebApi console")